 Remote working on the rise

 Trends are similar elsewhere.
-For example, The New York Times reported that 43% of US workers spend at least some time working remotely.
+As early as 2017, The New York Times reported that 43% of US workers were spending at least some time working remotely.
 It also reported a 7% increase in the number of people working from home for either four or five days a week, from 2012 to 2016.